-The word 'meditation' since transcendental trips of the Beatles in the 'sixties to the Ashram of the Maharishi has developed an orientation towards the oriental.
-It has acquired a capital 'M' in keeping with its new-found status of a respected lifestyle associated with wellbeing topped up with the merest hint that the pratitioner exudes a fashionable odour of spirituality.
+The word 'meditation' since transcendental trips of the Beatles in the 'sixties to the Ashram of the Mahrashi has developed an orientation towards the oriental.
+It has acquired a capital 'M' in keeping with its new-found status of a respected lifestyle associated with wellbeing topped up with a soupçon of hint that a pratitioner exudes a fashionable odour of spirituality.